 When I was in eighth grade, the University of Wisconsin played Southern California in the New Year’s Day Rose Bowl game.
 I don’t remember which team won, but that was when I decided that, when I went to college, I was going to attend UW in Madison so I could go to Pasadena for the Rose Bowl.
 Hahahahaha!
 UW had its worst football teams ever while I was in college.
 The University of Iowa was the bottom-ranked Big 10 team, and UW lost to them with a score of 51-0.
 We cheered for first downs as if they were touchdowns because first downs were about as good as the team got, and they didn’t happen that often.
 Even without a Rose Bowl holiday, UW was a good choice for me.
 Football weekends were great and I never had enough money to go to Pasadena anyway.

-I went through college on scholarships and grants–another good deal because I didn’t have big student loans to repay.
+I paid for college with scholarships and grants–a good deal because I didn’t have big student loans to repay.
 Ted’s college education was covered by the GI Bill, so he didn’t have big college loans either.
 I needed to work 10-15 hours/week during the school year and full time in the summers to avoid loans, so I did.
 During the summer between my sophomore and junior years, I worked two jobs–40-hours/week at the university library and 20 hours/week as a Kroger checker.

 During the school year, I qualified for work/study jobs, which were partially funded by the federal government and paid more than minimum wage.
 Minimum wage was $1.25/hour; work/study paid $1.50/hour–20 percent more.
 Unless you were a boy, that is; then the pay was even better.
 My first work/study job was in a campus administration office as a “typist.”
 This job was very educational because it introduced me to unfair salary practices for men and women.
 Example: There were also three or four male students working in that office, but they were “draftsmen.”
 I did a little typing, but I never saw any of the men drafting.
 The reality was that we all stuffed envelopes for mailers regarding meetings and conferences on campus.
 I stuffed much faster than the men (I can show you the trick of rapid stuffing because I still do it with our Christmas cards), but the men made $2.25/hour–80 percent above minimum wage.
 Is it any wonder that the next episode in an historic series of women’s rights movements was ramping up during my college years?